mrufsvold/ExpandNestedData.jl/docs/src/index.md

 a single `Symbol`.

 ### ColumnStyles
 In the examples above, we've used `flat_columns` style.
-However, we can also maintain the nesting heirarchy of the source data.
+However, we can also maintain the nesting hierarchy of the source data.
 ```@example
 using ExpandNestedData #hide